KimDebroye/WorkInProgress/README.md

 # Work In Progress
-Basically ignore everything in here if you're reading this and aren't me ;)
+_Unless communicated otherwise_, basically ignore everything in here if you're reading this and aren't me ;).